cdavidmaxey/cdavidmaxey.github.io/_posts/2017-12-01-Can-I-revoke-consent-to-services-evaluations-or-special-education.md

   Y:
 variables:
 credits:
-title: "Can I revoke consent to services, evaluations or special education?"
+title: "Can I revoke consent to services, evaluations or Special Education?"
 description: "Consent is usually voluntary, so parents can typically revoke consent to some or all services, treatments, evaluations or special education at anytime."
 tags:
 - Special Education & 504